Luxury hotels in Poland by the sea – our inspirations

 Grand Lubicz Ustka, photo: facebook.com

-None of them would disappoint the famous YouTuber and expert in exclusive restaurants, Alexander the Guest, aka Sándor Vargaa.
-Here are three places that impress not only with their comfort but also with their cuisine:
+None of them would disappoint the famous YouTuber and connoisseur of exclusive restaurants, Alexander the Guest, also known as Sándor Varga.
+Here are three venues that impress not only with their comfort but also with their cuisine:

-• “Natura” Restaurant at Shuum Boutique Wellness Hotel, Kolobrzeg
+• “Natura” Restaurant at Shuum Boutique Wellness Hotel, Kołobrzeg

-Cuisine profile: Seasonal, ecological, inspired by local products.
+Cuisine profile: Seasonal, organic, inspired by local ingredients.

 Why is it worth it?
-The menu changes with the seasons, and the chefs use only regional ingredients – fresh fish, organic vegetables and herbs picked in local gardens.
+The menu changes with the seasons, and the chefs use only regional ingredients—fresh fish, organically grown vegetables, and herbs picked from nearby gardens.

 What to try?
-Baltic cod in burnt butter sauce, baked tomato cream with herbal oil, and for dessert, elderberry mousse.
+Baltic cod in burnt butter sauce, roasted tomato cream with herb oil, and for dessert, elderberry mousse.

-The restaurant also offers vegan and detox menus, perfect for spa guests.
+The restaurant also offers a vegan and detox menu, perfect for SPA guests.

 • Restaurant “Arté” at Hotel Bryza Resort & Spa, Jurata